nuflakbrr/testing-a-deno/README.md

-# fresh project
+# Fresh Project

+## Learn About Fresh🍋

+Click this [link](https://fresh.deno.dev/docs/introduction) to learn more about Fresh🍋.

 ### Usage

+- Clone this repository
-Start the project:
+- Start the project:

 ```
 deno task start